Monitor your Kubernetes cluster performance with Container insights

 |Successfully stopped or failed to stop|

-Review Create performance alerts with Azure Monitor for containers to learn how to create alerts for high CPU and memory utilization to support your DevOps or operational processes and procedures.
+Review Create performance alerts with Container insights to learn how to create alerts for high CPU and memory utilization to support your DevOps or operational processes and procedures.

 View log query examples to see predefined queries and examples to evaluate or customize to alert, visualize, or analyze your clusters.